hnuzhy/BPJDet/README.md

 ```

 ### COCOHumanParts
-* Newly added and only suitable to BPJDetPlus project.
+* *Newly added and only suitable to BPJDetPlus project.*
-* [COCOHumanParts](https://github.com/soeaver/Hier-R-CNN#dataset) contains 66,808 images with 64,115 in train-set and 2,693 in val-set.
-It has inherited bounding-box of person category from official COCO, and labeled the locations of six body-parts (face, head, right-hand/left-hand and right-foot/left-foot) in each instance if it is visible.
+* [COCOHumanParts](https://github.com/soeaver/Hier-R-CNN#dataset) has inherited bounding-box of person category from official MS-COCO, and labeled the locations of six body-parts (face, head, right-hand/left-hand and right-foot/left-foot) in each instance if it is visible.
-* Download images from MS-COCO official website and annotations of COCOHumanParts from [GOOGLE Drive](https://drive.google.com/drive/folders/1pT8aOTlVskaAtMadeAHzRrnxnEIxZbV8).
+* Download images from the MS-COCO official website and annotations of COCOHumanParts from [Google Drive](https://drive.google.com/drive/folders/1pT8aOTlVskaAtMadeAHzRrnxnEIxZbV8).
 * Process official annotations of COCOHumanParts for our BPJDetPlus task by running `python tools/get_anno_HumanParts_v2.py`.
 ```bash
 # Dataset info stat after processing: